danielBingham/peerreview/documentation/planning/authentication.md

 ### AuthenticationNavigation Component

-We'll need a component to live in the navigation header and present navigation links.
+We'll need a component to live in the navigation header and present navigation links for authentication.
 When there is no current user, those navigation links will be `login` and `register`.
-When there is a `currentUser`, they will be a link to the user profile displaying their username, and a `logout` link.
+When there is a `currentUser`, they will be a link to the user profile (`/user/:id/`) displaying their username, and a `logout` link.

 The component will need to query the `getAuthentication` thunk to determine if there is a current user session.
 If there is, show that view,